Updated: Jenny Beresford leaves Gartner, joins Laureate Education as digital chief

 Their network includes collaboration with digital industry players like IBM and AWS.
 In Australia Laureate's portfolio includes Torrens University and higher education businesses ranging from fashion to food, and nursing to business management.

 "In the education sector, data and intelligence have always been the foundations of learning.
-Today the technology we've invented, as digital and IT engineers, continues to reveal previously unimagined possibilities to connect and empower learners and teachers, intellectuals and influencers, employers and talent.
+Today the technology we've invented, as digital and IT engineers, continues to reveal previously unimagined possibilities to connect and empower learners and teachers, intellectuals and influencers, employers and talent."

 And that's one of her goals in taking on this new role.
 She says digital enables educators to better understand people's learning strengths and preferences, match their knowledge gaps with both esoteric and targeted content, and help provoke thought, debate, and new perspectives on old (and new) problems.